Ismaelfermir/Bioinformatic-MuStVar/README.md

 ### 3. Compare
 The compare.callers.R file will compare the filtered SNVs and Indels and select just the alterations that are shared by at least two tools.
 Also it will annotate each alteration with the data base for detecting PCR and panel errors.
 The script it will report the mutations present in just one variant calling tool.

 Note that the final result of alterations may not be 100% correct.
 A manual check for each mutation is needed.
+For example: alterations annotated by dbSNP as SNPs will be reported for manual check.